scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

 ## More on Jupyter 4: How the cloud plays in

 ## Natural Language Processing 1: Where to begin

+- The Jupyter environment as noted is suitable for many data science sub-disciplines.
+Natural Language Processing (NLP) is no exception.
+    - [This tutorial video provides an excellent introduction to the topic]

+-

 ## Regular Expressions